RIT-EVT/telemetry-database/Rampup/README.md

 By the end of rampup you will have:
 1. Created a new React project.
-2. Gained an understanding of basic front-end development (very basic).
-3. Connected a front-end application to back-end logic.
+2. Connected a front-end application to back-end logic.
-4. Implemented a RestAPI to standardize interactions between front and back-end components.
+3. Implemented a RestAPI to standardize interactions between front and back-end components.
-5. Dissected .MF4 files using .DBC files (Don't worry I don't know what they stand for either)
+4. Dissected .MF4 files using .DBC files (Don't worry I don't know what they stand for either)
-6. Manipulated data from Controller Area Network (CAN) messages (it is less scary than it sounds I promise)
+5. Manipulated data from Controller Area Network (CAN) messages (it is less scary than it sounds I promise)

 This is a basic idea of the things we do here and after you have completed the tasks described below you should be ready for anything the DB team throws at you.<br>
 Or at least equally as ready as anyone else...<br>